Floumzi/ADataStory/index.md

 ---------------

-## Haters & lovers : How users interact with each others?
+## Haters & lovers: How users interact with each others?

-Once again, some useful definitions :
+Once again, some useful definitions:

 * **activity**: the total number of reviews a user performed.
 * **hater/lover**: the ratio of positive outer links a user send over the total outer edges.Similarly to popularity a ratio close to 1 means the user is more of a "hater" and a ratio close to 0 indicates a "lover".